Quantum-Many-Body/QuantumLattices.jl/README.md

 [![][docs-latest-img]][docs-latest-url]

 ## Introduction
-Julia package for constructing the Hamiltonians of quantum lattice systems.
+Julia package for the description of quantum lattice systems, especially, the construction of their Hamiltonians.

-Supporting algorithms/approaches, such as TBA, SCMF, ED, CPT/VCA, DMRG, etc, are implemented in seperate packages (still in progess).
+Based on the symbolic representation of the lattice Hamiltonians, algorithms/approaches, such as TBA, SCMF, ED, CPT/VCA, DMRG, etc, are implemented in other seperate packages (still in progess).

 For tutorial and munual of this pacakge, please refer to its docs.